Posted by Michael Finkelstein | May 4th, 2019

 Friendship, A Vital Nutrient

 Today would have been the 59th birthday of a dear friend of mine, who tragically was killed in a car accident shortly after his 21st birthday.
 I was driving; and the ensuing grief was compounded by deep remorse that I carry to this day.
 The circle of friends that surrounded us were never quite the same, individually nor collectively.
 It’s taken many years to recognize all that was affected, and many years to recover enough to even understand all that was lost.
+If you also know someone who has suffered from the aftermath of a car accident, understanding How to respond to a car accident can make a significant difference in navigating the legal complexities that follow this tragic incident.

 One element of the fallout for me was a tendency to be weary of attachments, because the wrenching detachment that I experienced was so painful.
 My friendships continued, but my heart was torn and connections weren’t as tight.